- Acne is a skin condition in which pores become clogged by dead skin cells, oil and bacteria

 Natural remedies can effectively treat mild to moderate cases of chin acne by drying out your skin and calming inflammation.
 For more severe cases, you’ll likely want to pair these treatments with commercial products, which act faster and offer greater relief.

 Preventing Chin Breakouts

-If your breakouts are not hormonal, you may be able to prevent pimples on your chin by developing good skin care habits.
+For breakouts other than hormonal, you may be able to successfully prevent pimples on your chin by developing good skin care habits.

 Establish an anti-acne skin care routine: wash your face twice a day with a mild cleanser and follow up with an oil-free moisturizer.

-Only use non-comedogenic (not pore-clogging) skin care products and makeup and avoid touching your chin with your fingers, as your fingers can transfer oils and bacteria to your face.
+Use only noncomedogenic (not pore-clogging) skin care products and makeup, and avoid touching your chin with your fingers, as your fingers can transfer oils and bacteria to your face.